Pansy power: Guerrilla gardening fights homophobic hate

 "Later on, two people shouted homophobic obscenities from a car window.

-"The day ended with a bizarre and unsettling confrontation with a man who called my then boyfriend and I 'Ladies' under his breath."'Peaceful and sad'
+"The day ended with a bizarre and unsettling confrontation with a man who called my then boyfriend and I 'Ladies' under his breath."

 When he later told his friends about his experiences, "they couldn't believe this kind of thing still happened at all".